plasticuproject/blog/content/posts/b00tl3gRSA3-Write-Up.md

 picoCTF{too_many_fact0rs_0744041}
 ```

-We enter the flag and are notified that our solution is correct:
+We enter the flag and are notified that our solution is correct.
 ![solved](/blog/images/b00tl3gRSA3/solved.png#center)

 This was a fun challenge demonstrating how to use a basic RSA encryption method for un-padded messages.
-This is not a very real world example, as it is unlikely you will ever see key exponents made with more than 2 values, and real messages are rarely un-padded, but this was a great way to get your feet wet with basic principles of RSA Encryption.
+This is not a very real world example, as it is unlikely you will ever see $$n$$ computed with more than two values, and real messages are rarely un-padded, but this was a great way to get your feet wet with basic principles of RSA Encryption.

 ---